by Barry Newton

 In their social and religious environment, Jewish Christians were tempted to withhold table fellowship from Christian Gentiles.
 Paul emphasized that “In Christ Jesus you are all sons of God … There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female — for all of you are one in Christ Jesus” (Galatians 3:26,28 NET).

 Using himself as an example, Paul denounced those Jewish Christians who would revert to their old practices.
-Rebuilding those dividing walls would demonstrate that he would have been working against God — he who claimed Christ razed them to the ground (2:18).
+Rebuilding those dividing walls would demonstrate that he would have been working against God — he who had claimed that Christ razed them to the ground (2:18).
 He had no reason, however, to rebuild those decimated barriers because, as someone crucified with Christ, his life was sustained by Christ, not the architectural source for those barriers, namely, the Law (2:19-20).
 The clear implication is this: as Christians they should not rebuild those walls either.

 Christ died for our sins to rescue us from this present evil age (1:4).
 This truth creates a distinction between people.
 Some people are rescued while others remain lost.

-Furthermore, by identifying as sons of God those who have trusted in Christ, and identifying that faith response with baptism into Christ to be clothed with him (3:26-27), Paul drew an identifiable line separating those whom Christ has rescued from those outside.
+Furthermore, by identifying as sons of God those who have trusted in Christ, and identifying that faith response with baptism into Christ in order to be clothed with him (3:26-27), Paul drew an identifiable line separating those whom Christ has rescued from those outside.

 While some attitudes and philosophies might be driven by either the desire to be inclusive or by a fear-promoting exclusion, the gospel is free from both.
 The good news about Jesus reveals how God is at work to create unity through Christ.
 Unfortunately, those who have not yet responded to him are currently excluded.